Hiawatha (Amtrak train): Twin Cities

-There are proposals to extend one or more Hiawatha trips from Milwaukee to Minneapolis–Saint Paul, Minnesota, serving the Twin Cities-Milwaukee-Chicago (TCMC) corridor.
+There had long been proposals to extend one or more Hiawatha trips from Milwaukee to Minneapolis–Saint Paul, Minnesota, which would double service frequency on the Twin Cities-Milwaukee-Chicago (TCMC) corridor.

 A 2015 feasibility report by Amtrak looked at extending one round trip as a "second train" along the route of the Empire Builder through La Crosse.
 Annual ridership was forecast between 117,800 and 155,500 if the service ended at Saint Paul Union Depot, and higher if it extended to Target Field, Fridley, or St. Cloud.

-The total cost to extend one round trip to Saint Paul has been placed at $53 million.
+The total cost to extend one round trip to Saint Paul was placed at $53 million.
 In May 2020, a $12.6 million federal grant was awarded to offset the first three years of operations.
 A $31.8 million grant followed in September 2020 for final design work and construction.
 Amtrak provided $5 million in matching funds, Wisconsin $6.2 million, and Minnesota promised $10 million.